learningwala/w/m/content/blog/2024-reflections.md

 - I am prying to universe to give me strength to manage my wedding event peacefully

-	I am not able to think more than this right now. let's hope for the best.
-At this moment I just want to say thank you to Nidhi for always being with me in every situation and all my friends and extended family.
+	After writing this much I still feel I missed something..but it's ok.
+I will update here if I remember something. let's hope for the best.
+At this moment I just want to say thank you to Nidhi for always being with me in every situation.
+Thank you so much to all my friends and extended family.